Sombody101/BashScriptManager/README.md

     Outputs the result into the publish folder inside your project directory

-Make sure your images folder is included in the publish output.
-You can configure your .csproj to copy it automatically or copy it manually after publishing.
+    Note: Make sure your images folder is included in the publish output.
+You can configure your .csproj file to copy it automatically or copy it manually after publishing.

 3. Run the Application

 Run the app from inside the project directory (the parent folder of publish):